Ignorance Reigns as Queens CB 2 Votes Against Protected Bike Lanes for 43rd and Skillman

-DOT made adjustments to the plan to appease business owners worried about repurposing parking spaces, cutting the net reduction in parking from about 115 spots to just 51 in the most recent version — including 13 metered spots.
+DOT made adjustments to the plan to appease business owners worried about repurposing parking spaces, cutting the net reduction in parking to 116 spaces — including 13 metered spots.
 Averaged across 2.6 miles of streets, it’s a trivial adjustment to the parking supply, for a project that promises to improve access for people walking or biking.

 That had no bearing on the opinion of Aubergine Cafe owner Gary O’Neill, a ringleader of the businesses opposed to the project.
 O’Neill refused to accept studies of retail sales from other protected bike lane projects in New York showing no adverse impact.
 “They keep bringing up examples that have nothing to do with these streets, not just Skillman and 43rd Avenue, but anywhere in Queens,” he said.

 It was an atmosphere of hysteria that U.S. Representative Joe Crowley and local Council Member Jimmy Van Bramer have indulged.
 Crowley, the powerful head of the Queens Democratic Party, came out against the proposal on the basis that the “community” opposed it.
 But plenty of local residents spoke out in favor last night.